sakarisalmi/42-Pipex/README.md

 ## Preamble
 This is an awesome project.
 It isn't that big, but it taught me some very important concepts in programming that I hadn't know about before.
 But when I learned them, it felt like a whole new dimension had opened up before me - and I'm sure any person who's reading this can relate to this feeling.
 Great stuff.

-But before going into the project itself, we should quickly recap what redirection and piping actually are in the shell.
+But before going into the project itself, we should quickly recap what redirection and piping actually do in the shell.

-###Redirection
+### Redirection
 Redirection is exactly what it sounds like: you're redirecting the input or output of a program to something else than what they usually are.

 without redirection: